WeblateOrg/weblate/docs/admin/componentlists.rst

 have a name that is displayed to the user, and a slug that represents it in the URL.

-Additionally you can create :guilabel:`Automatic component list` rule to automatically add components to the list based on their slug.
+Additionally you can create :guilabel:`Automatic component list assignment` rules to automatically add components to the list based on their slug.
 This can be useful for maintaining component lists for large installations or in case you want to have component list with all components on your Weblate installation.